Quinebaug Trail

 In truth, I was scared in this area.
 I’d been hearing gunshots louder and louder as I hiked south.
 Of course, repeated blasts meant I was near a shooting range – no big deal.
 Then I heard what I swore was a much closer gunshot but convinced myself I heard incorrectly.

 The trail parallels very near an open forest road.
-At one point, two guys in full camo and road up the road on an ATV.
-They were too far away to see if they actually had guns, and I’ve been told hunters like to scout the area to plan a future hunt.
-That very well may have been the case, but I was sufficiently spooked – even if it was Sunday.
+At one point, two guys in full camo rode up the road on an ATV.
+They were too far away for me to see if they actually had guns, and I’ve been told hunters like to scout the area to plan a future hunt.
+That very well may have been the case, but I was sufficiently spooked – even if it was a non-hunting Sunday.

 So that’s exactly what I did.
-This left a 0.9 mile last bit of the Quinebaug left to do, which I can do as a loop in the Spring.
-(At which point I’ll add on Part 2 to this post.)
+This left a 0.9 mile last bit of the Quinebaug left to do, which I will do at some point in the future.

 The crossover trail was completely uninteresting, except for Phillips Pond picnic area and the fact that there are apparently now two crossover options to the Pachaug – a northern one and a southern one.